Hhk78/CSS_XMASModelASDefault/README.md

-# CSS_SantaModelASDefault
+# CSS_XMASModelASDefault
-Quickly written plugin // Changes player's model to santa on spawn.
+Quickly written plugin // Changes player's model to xmas on spawn.
 Doesn't override VIP players custom player models // This plugin will keep being updated.

 # Is it customizable?
 - No, it isn't.
 But it's gonna be in the next updates.